 Thermal tests

-Requirements applicable to thermal vacuum and thermal ambient tests
+Requirements applicable to thermal vacuum test and thermal tests at mission pressure

 ECSS-E-ST-10-03_0750334

-Both thermal vacuum and thermal ambient tests shall be performed for space segment elements that operate under a non-vacuum environment after having been exposed to vacuum.
+Both thermal vacuum test and thermal test at mission pressure shall be performed for space segment elements that operate under a non-vacuum environment after having been exposed to vacuum.

+At space segment element level, the version C of ECSS-E-ST-10-03 does not consider a thermal test at room pressure (also called "thermal cycling", by example, in US standards and in the version A of ECSS-E-ST-10-03).

 ECSS-E-ST-10-03_0750335

 Test profile, test configuration, number of cycles, extreme temperatures, temperature rate of change, stability criteria, cycles and plateau duration, functional and performance tests to be performed and success criteria shall be defined in the test specification.